All ESC exams are administered online, using a live proctoring system.

 Taking an online exam is flexible and convenient.
 However, it also has unique rules and requirements that you need to comply with.

-We strongly encourage you to read carefully all the information below, and also to look at these two tutorials.
+We strongly encourage you to read carefully all the information below, and to look at these two tutorials (optimised to display with Google Chrome).

 Before taking your exam